1. Home

 The introduction of anaesthesia changed all of this.
 Surgery could slow down – become more accurate and could move into ‘forbidden areas’ of abdomen, chest and brain.
 The evolution of surgical practice has been dependent on anaesthesia and the concomitant introduction of antisepsis through Lister’s carbolic spray.

-Anaesthesia is now very safe, with mortality of less than 1 in 250,000 directly related to anaesthesia in most high income countries.
+Anaesthesia is now very safe in the affluent world, with mortality of less than 1 in 250,000 directly related to anaesthesia in most high-income countries.
 Nevertheless, with today’s sophisticated monitoring systems and a greater understanding of bodily functions, the anaesthetic profession will continue to strive for improvement over the next 150 years.

-Reproduced by kind permission of Dr David Wilkinson, President of the WFSA
+Reproduced by the permission of Dr David Wilkinson, Past-President of the WFSA

 For a full history of anaesthesia, from 4000 BC and covering Babylonian, Greek, Chinese, Arab and other extraordinary contributions to the development of the profession and to patient care visit the interactive timeline at the Wood Library Museum website.